suryajefferson/Project_Data_Profession/README.md

 # Tools I Used

-Excel: For initial data cleaning and exploration.
+**Excel**: For initial data cleaning and exploration.

-Power BI: To model data, create visualizations, and build interactive dashboards.
+**Power BI**: To model data, create visualizations, and build interactive dashboards.

-Git & GitHub: For version control and project collaboration.
+**Git & GitHub**: For version control and project collaboration.

 # Project Demonstration